diego04ba/gimbal_thesis/README.md

 ### 2. Spinnaker SDK Installation
 To ensure full hardware compatibility and optimal performance with the FLIR Firefly S camera, the Spinnaker SDK should be installed on the host system.
 This is necessary to correctly configure udev rules for USB device permissions and to manage the kernel's USBFS memory limits, which are critical for high-resolution industrial image streaming.
-**Note**: To ensure the camera is detected, modify the complete.launch.py file by entering your camera's specific serial number as a string (e.g., '123456789').
+**Note**: To ensure the camera is detected, modify the `complete.launch.py` file by entering your camera's specific serial number as a string (e.g., '123456789').

-### 3. Correct Gimbal Interfacing
+### 3. Gimbal Interfacing
-The gimbal is typically assigned to /dev/ttyUSB0.
-If the device is assigned to a different port, locate it and update the serial_port parameter in complete.launch.py.
+The gimbal is typically assigned to `/dev/ttyUSB0` with a default baudrate of `115200`.
+If the device is assigned to a different port or the internal baudrate has been modified via the SimpleBGC GUI, update the corresponding parameters in `complete.launch.py`.

 ```bash
 # To identify the port assigned to the gimbal run in the terminal